Fortellis/fortellis-cli/README.md

 `npm install`

-In order for the "fortellis-cli" command to work on a machine where it is installed, you need to link the command with the follwoing command.
+In order for the "fortellis-cli" command to work on a machine where it is installed, you need to link the command with the following command.

 `npm link`